 - Talk about money honestly: Discuss debt, income, spending, and consider a prenuptial agreement.

-- Create a shared vision: Align on where you’ll live, career paths, and if children are part of the plan.
+- Create a shared vision: Align on where you’ll live, career paths, and whether children are part of the plan.

 - Plan as a team: Share tasks and decisions fairly.
 A wedding checklist can help keep logistics manageable.